a2s-institute/kelo_tulip/README.md

 The program can be started by running

 ```
-roslaunch kelo_tulip example.launch
+ros2 launch kelo_tulip example.launch
 ```

 ### Parameters

-The default launch file in `kelo_tulip/launch/example.launch` loads the YAML configuration from `config/example.yaml`.
+The default launch file in `kelo_tulip/launch/example.launch.py` loads the YAML configuration from `config/example.yaml`.
 Feel free to change parameters directly in this config file, or to make a copy and adjust the launch file to load the new file.

 #### Network interface